weybsonalves/DualCLR/README.md

 # Overview

 This repository implements and extends the Weight Predictor Network with Feature Selection (WPFS) for high-dimensional, low-sample-size (HDLSS) biomedical datasets.
-It introduces C-WPFS, a novel architecture that integrates a two-stage contrastive representation learning approach.
+It introduces DualCLR, a novel architecture that integrates a two-stage contrastive representation learning approach.
 The model first utilizes unsupervised contrastive learning via SimCLR's NT-Xent loss to capture data structure, then applies supervised contrastive learning (SupCon) to enhance class-specific clustering.

 # Installation